 The athletes that supported this show read like a 'Who's Who' of the British sporting scene.
 One of the items on the programme was a Physical Excellence Competition to choose Britain's best developed man and David Blazer won it.
 David later set a number of British weightlifting records; he was a pupil of Monte Saldo and trained on his non-apparatus Maxalding system when at sea and practiced weightlifting when not on board ship.
 David Blazer later took up a successful stage career.

-Read David Blazer's full biography written by his grandson Roger Blazer that is featured in our Library.
+Read David Blazer's full biography written by his grandson Roger Blazer by subscribing to the HOPC Library.
 Included is a fascinating gallery of photos contributed by Roger with our sincere gratitude.

-Photos copyright by Roger Blazer.
-No reproduction without expressed permission of the Author.
+Above photo copyright by Roger Blazer.
+No reproductions are permitted without the expressed permission of the HOPC.

 Developed by Robert Web Studio